Twinklebear/wgpu-cpp-starter/README.md

 required to provide `glslc` to compile shaders to SPV.
 This path should be to the specific version of Vulkan you have installed, e.g., `-DVULKAN_SDK=<path>/VulkanSDK/<version>`.
 On macOS you must also specify the `macOS` subdirectory after the version.
-The Vulkan requirement will be removed if SPV support is removed from WebGPU and replaced with WGSL.
+The Vulkan requirement may be removed in the future if SPV support is removed from WebGPU and replaced with WGSL.

 ```